-A liberating and (sometimes) difficult-to-accept fact: We are totally in charge of whether we allow the wrongdoing to live/thrive/dominate our hearts and minds.
+It’s liberating, yet sometimes difficult-to-accept, that we are totally in charge of whether we allow the wrongdoing to live/thrive/dominate our hearts and minds.

 Forgiveness is not a “one and done” effort.
 It unfolds over time, and may involve many episodes of “one step forward, two steps back.”
 It takes time to gain clarity about how we define forgiveness and, once we have clarity, to willingly choose to forgive.
 How we were wronged, how we have suffered, and the meaning we’ve attached to the suffering must all be examined in order to shift our intention to the work of forgiveness.
 We must be willing to allow empathy to grow toward ourselves and toward the wrongdoer, and to remain open to identifying and exploring the many ways our justifiable anger and resentment will try to block these empathic feelings.